 What is Meant by "Family or Household Member" in Ohio Law?

-In Domestic Violence law, includes any of the following who are residing with or have resided with the alleged offender:
+In Domestic Violence law, family/household members include any of the following who are residing with or have resided with the alleged offender:

 · a spouse, former spouse, or person living as an intimate partner of the offender, or person who has cohabited with the offender within the last five years.
 Any person related by blood or affinity to a a spouse, former spouse, or person living as an intimate partner of the offender, or person who has cohabited with the offender within the last five years.